-In response to the ongoing COVID-19 pandemic, we have taken and continue to take active measures designed to address and mitigate the impact of the COVID-19 pandemic on its business, such as remote working policies, facilitating management's daily communication to address employee and business concerns and providing frequent updates to the Board.
+In response to the ongoing COVID-19 pandemic, we have taken and continue to take active measures designed to address and mitigate the impact of the COVID-19 pandemic on our business, such as remote working policies, facilitating management's daily communication to address employee and business concerns and providing frequent updates to the Board.
+During the second quarter of 2021, we implemented a plan to reopen our office to allow employees to return to the office, with a focus on employee safety and optimal work environment.
+Our management continues to monitor and evaluate such plans as the pandemic continues to evolve.
 We anticipate that the COVID-19 pandemic may have an impact on the clinical development timeline for EA-114.
 We anticipate that the COVID-19 pandemic will continue to delay our supply chain and marketing and sales efforts for certain of its products, including Bendeka, although it is not currently expected that any disruption would be material.
 The COVID-19 pandemic and associated lockdowns have resulted in a decrease in healthcare utilization broadly and specifically lead to a continuing reduction in the utilization of physician-administered oncology products including Belrapzo and Bendeka.
 In addition, the COVID-19 pandemic has delayed the timing of ongoing litigation, including the litigation with Par Pharmaceutical, Inc. and its affiliated entities with respect to Vasopressin, and we anticipate that such delays will continue for the duration of the pandemic.
 While we have experienced variable financial impacts to date, the ongoing COVID-19 pandemic, including the global economic slowdown, government measures taken in response thereto, the overall disruption of global healthcare systems and other risks and uncertainties associated with the pandemic, could materially adversely affect our business, financial condition, results of operations and growth prospects.
 We continue to closely monitor the COVID-19 pandemic as we evaluate and evolve our business plans and response strategy.
-The impact of the COVID-19 pandemic on our business and financial condition is more fully described below in Trends and Uncertainties.
+The impact